Normal age-related vision changes: What are ageing changes in the eye?

 Major age-related eye diseases

 Also called age-related macular degeneration or AMD, macular degeneration is a leading cause of blindness among the elderly.
 According to the Macular Society, more than 600,000 people in the UK have age-related macular degeneration.
-And due to the aging of the UK population, that number is expected to more than double to 1.3 million by 2050.
+And due to the ageing of the UK population, that number is expected to more than double to 1.3 million by 2050.

 According to Diabetes UK, more than 1 in 10 people over age 40 in the UK are known to have diabetes.
 Among known diabetics who have had the disease for more than 20 years all of those with Type 1 diabetes and over two thirds of those with Type 2 will have some degree of diabetic retinopathy that could lead to permanent vision loss.